 Ellis Grove is a tiny village located in the state of Illinois.
 With a population of 328 people and just one neighborhood, Ellis Grove is the 773rd largest community in Illinois.

-When you are in Ellis Grove, you'll notice that it is more blue-collar than most other communities in America.
-37.50% of Ellis Grove’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ellis Grove is a blue-collar town, with 37.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ellis Grove is a village of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Ellis Grove who work in sales jobs (19.85%), office and administrative support (14.71%), and maintenance occupations (6.62%).

-As is often the case in a small village, Ellis Grove doesn't have a public transportation system that people use for their commute.
+Ellis Grove is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Ellis Grove have a very low rate of college education: just 6.08% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.